bodwood/C195/software2/README.txt

 Run instructions: Extract the zipfile and load into Intellij.
 Build and run project.

-The additional report I have chose to display in the application shows the total number of customer per country, so the company can get a better idea of where the majority of their customers are located, and adjust appointments and marketing accordingly.
+The additional report I have chose to display in the application shows the total number of customers per country, so the company can get a better idea of where the majority of their customers are located, and adjust appointments and marketing accordingly.